stevengeeky/css-auto-prefix/README.md

 ![Demonstration](images/demonstration.gif)

 Works both for indented and single-line CSS styles.
+To activate it, just `Ctrl+Shift+P` into the workbench command window and type "Auto Prefix"

 ## Requirements